-Foreign exchange transactions and forwards are always executed via Raiffeisen Bank International AG (RBI) for management company funds.
+Foreign exchange transactions and forwards are always executed via Raiffeisen Bank International AG (RBI) for funds of the management company.
 Foreign exchange transactions and forwards for funds of other management companies which are managed by the management company may be executed through the respective custodian bank/depositary.